SeLite/SeLite.github.io/JavascriptEssential.md

 ## Passing the global scope
 If you want a function (anonymous or not) to define global symbols, you can pass the global scope (i.e. ['global object'](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects)) to it.
 It's accessible via `this` keyword at global scope (similar to `$GLOBALS` in PHP).

-So then the above example would be
+Then the above example could be:

 ```javascript
 "use strict";